memo33/sc4pac/docs/faq.md

 ## Plugins don't appear in the game :id=plugins-not-loading

 When creating a Profile, make sure the Plugins folder location you choose is the correct one.
-*Sc4pac* does not attempt to pick up the actual location used by the game, but only provides the most common one as default:
+*Sc4pac* does not attempt to detect the actual location used by your game, but only provides the most common one as default:
 `C:\Users\<username>\Documents\SimCity 4\Plugins`.
 Depending on the edition of your game, a different location may be needed.